PlymouthPsychology/fab-controller/README.rst

-pain and placebo analgesia use pressure stimuli because they are cheap, practical, reliable and have reasonable ecological validity (see Table for a comparison of the different types of pain stimulator available). a 'Forgione-Barber' can be used to apply pressure to the fingers [FORGIONE]_, see Figure .
+pain and placebo analgesia use pressure stimuli because they are cheap, practical, reliable and have reasonable ecological validity (see Table for a comparison of the different types of pain stimulator available). a 'Forgione-Barber' can be used to apply pressure to the fingers [Forgione1971]_, see Figure .
 However, three important limitations of the original Forgione-Barber device are that i) it is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies; ii) it is